jboss-developer/jboss-eap-quickstarts/payment-cdi-event/README.md

 To test this quickstart, enter an amount, choose either a Credit or Debit operation, and then click on *Pay* to create the event.

 A Session scoped (@SessionScoped) payment event handler catches the operation and produces (@Produces) a named list of all operations performed during this session.
-The event is logged in the JBoss console and the event list is displayed in a table at the bottom of the form.
+The event is logged in the JBoss EAP server log and the event list is displayed in a table at the bottom of the form.

 The payment-cdi-event quickstart defines the following classes: